 While you’re turning down the house, remember that most water heaters are set to 140°F, but a majority of households don’t need that much scalding heat.
 Try turning the temperature to 120°F instead.
 It’s a small change that you likely won’t notice, but doing so will for sure save you a pretty penny.

 One of the biggest energy suckers can be a bad draft.
 Luckily, this is an easy fix.
 Making your own draft snake is simple.
 You can use a pool noodle, towel, or even some old socks stuffed with beans.
 Now that’s some cool beans!

 6. Seal up your windows

-Whether you are using window film or weather stripping, preventing warm air from escaping and cool air from sneaking in can save you big time on your utility bill.
-These are temporary and low-skill projects that don’t require much maintenance or upkeep.
-So, you can do them yourself without the help of handymen, and if the result isn’t perfect, you can always give it another go next winter.
-But let’s strive for the best results!
+Whether you're using window film or weather stripping, preventing warm air from escaping and cool air from sneaking in can save you big time on your utility bill.
+These are temporary and low-skill projects that don’t require much maintenance or upkeep; something you can do yourself without the help of a handyman.

 7. Break out the sweaters